-It is my desire to see a world where we do not simply expand the gender binary into a spectrum of gender identities - with men and woman on either end, and gender non-conforming, transgender, two-spirit, feminine men and masculine women in between.
-I'm weary of this approach because in some ways it is reinforcing the duality of traditional masculine and feminine.
+It is my desire to see a world where we do not simply expand the gender binary into a spectrum of gender identities - with men and women on either end and gender non-conforming, transgender, two-spirit, feminine men and masculine women in between.
+I'm wary of this approach because in some ways it is reinforcing the duality of traditional masculine and feminine.

 What I want to see is an expansion of the concept of masculine and feminine itself.

 When you see me, a man exhibiting feminine qualities of vulnerability, compassion, and sensitivity, I don't want people to think, "Oh that's a man acting kind of like a woman."
 I want people to think that's a man being a healthy, fully realized man.

 And when a woman is acting assertive, courageous, or strong, I don't want people to think "Oh that's a woman acting kind of like a man."
 I want people to think that's a woman being a healthy, fully realized woman.

 Essentially I want to expand our concepts of what it means to be a 'traditional' man or woman.
 I want the masculine archetype we imagine of the so-called mythical 'real man' to include strong feminine qualities, and the feminine archetype we imagine of the so-called mythical 'real woman' to include strong masculine qualities.
 Compassion and strength never belonged to one gender.
 They are human qualities.

 That is why I say, "Let us all strive to be whole human beings, free to reach our fullest potential and truest, complete selves."